 My family came to Turtle Island from Scotland many generations ago and settled first in the Niagara region before organizing one of Canada’s most successful overland expeditions to the west coast.
 We have lived on Vancouver Island for 6 generations and consider this beautiful place to be our home.

 I have been working and living beside Indigenous people for as long as I can remember.
-I have 2 adopted siblings who are Cree, a son who is Salish and 2 grandchildren who are Muskogee (Creek).
+I have 2 adopted siblings who are Cree, a son who is Salish and Kanaka Maoli (Indigenous Hawaiian) and 2 grandchildren who are Salish and Muskogee (Creek).

-Over the next few weeks we will be contacting students in person at school to introduce ourselves and answer questions regarding the program.
 Please feel free to contact us at any time if you feel there is anything we can do to support your child(ren).
-Jenna is available for contact Monday to Friday during school hours and David is available on Tuesday, Wednesday and Friday.
-We can be reached by phone at 250-334-3168 ext.
-240, or via email at:
+Jenna is available for contact Monday to Friday during school hours.
+We can be reached by phone at 250-334-3168, or via email at:

 B.C.
 First Nations Textbook